George Speake: Career

-Speake specialises in Anglo-Saxon art and iconography.
-As of 2016 he is working on the reconstruction of the more than 1,000 pieces of the Staffordshire helmet, following work on the Prittlewell burial, and teaching fine art and art history.
+Speake specialised in Anglo-Saxon art and iconography.
+As of 2016 he was working on the reconstruction of the more than 1,000 pieces of the Staffordshire helmet, following work on the Prittlewell burial, and teaching fine art and art history.
 In 2014 he coauthored a book on the Staffordshire Hoard, Beasts, Birds and Gods: Interpreting the Staffordshire Hoard, identifying among other characteristics an "eyeless, open-jawed serpent" depicted on the helmet's cheek guard.
-A paper on the helmet is due to be published in 2018.
-He is also an Honorary Research Fellow at the Institute of Archaeology at Oxford.
+A paper on the helmet was due to be published in 2018.
+He was also an Honorary Research Fellow at the Institute of Archaeology at Oxford.

 Speake's 1980 work Anglo-Saxon Animal Art and its Germanic Background, written as the basis for his Ph.D., is considered "a major break-through in Anglo-Saxon style studies".
 It provided a comprehensive look at "style II" art, the form of zoomorphic decoration used in Northern Europe from the middle of the sixth century AD to the end of the seventh.
 Hitherto the least understood style of Anglo-Saxon and Scandinavian animal art, style II is thought to have been reserved for the upper classes and is found prominently on the objects found in the Sutton Hoo ship-burial and in the Vendel boat graves.
 Speake's work was credited with discussing every known example of the style through 1974—the date of his Ph.D.—and with proving that it was introduced to England from Denmark, Norway, and Sweden.

+Personal life

+Speake's wife, Birgitte, worked as the head of conservation at the Pitt Rivers Museum.
+They had 2 children:Maria and Caspar Speake.
+George Speake died on 15 January 2026, at the age of 81, leaving his twin brother John; older sister Heather and younger brother Dennis.